 International.
-International Gross profit for the year ended December 31, 2010 increased to \$197.1 million from \$171.2 million for the same period in 2009, an increase of \$26.0 million, or 15.2%.
-The Gross profit margin in our International segment was 59.1% and 56.0% for the years ended December 31, 2010 and 2009, respectively.
-For the year ended December 31, 2010, improvements in our International Gross profit margin were primarily driven by improved efficiencies in our manufacturing processes and fixed cost leverage related to higher volumes.
-These factors were partially offset by higher commodity costs.
-Additionally, the International segment receives a royalty from our North American segment based on the North American production volume, which has the effect of increasing the segment's reported Gross profit margin.
-Our International Cost of sales for the year ended December 31, 2010 increased to \$136.3 million for the year ended December 31, 2010, as compared to \$134.7 million for the year ended December 31, 2009, an increase of \$1.6 million, or 1.2%.
+International Gross profit for the year ended December 31, 2011 increased to \$243.3 million from \$197.1 million for the same period in 2010, an increase of \$46.2 million, or 23.4%.
+The Gross profit margin in our International segment was 58.9% and 59.1% for the years ended December 31, 2011 and 2010, respectively.
+For the year ended December 31, 2011, the decrease in our International Gross profit margin was primarily driven by higher commodity costs and strategic investments, including an information technology upgrade at our manufacturing facility in Denmark during the third quarter of 2011 and floor model discounts related to new product launches.
+During the last six months of the year ended December 31, 2011, we experienced increased demand for our new products which, in combination with temporary productivity issues arising from the information technology upgrade, resulted in decreased inventory levels.
+As a result, we shipped product from North America thereby incurring incremental freight costs.
+These factors were partially offset by improved efficiencies in manufacturing, favorable mix and fixed cost leverage related to higher production volumes.
+Our International Cost of sales for the year ended December 31, 2011 increased to \$169.9 million, as compared to \$136.3 million for the year ended December 31, 2010, an increase of \$33.6 million, or 24.7%.

 Selling and marketing expenses.
-Selling and marketing expenses include advertising and media production associated with our Direct channel, other marketing materials such as catalogs, brochures, videos, product samples, direct customer mailings and point of purchase materials and sales force compensation.
+Selling and marketing expenses include advertising and media production associated with our Direct channel, other marketing materials such as catalogs, brochures, videos, product samples, direct customer mailings and point of purchase materials, and sales force compensation.
 We also include in Selling and marketing expense certain new product development costs, including market research and new product testing.
-Selling and marketing expenses increased to \$199.7 million for the year ended December 31, 2009, an increase of \$46.3 million, or 30.2%.
-Selling and marketing expenses as a percentage of Net sales was relatively flat at 18.1% in 2010, compared to 18.5% for 2009.
-Our advertising expense for the year ended December 31, 2010 was \$96.6 million, or 8.7% of Net sales, compared to \$69.3 million, or 8.3%, for the same period in 2009, an increase of \$27.3 million.
+Selling and marketing expenses increased to \$276.9 million for the year ended December 31, 2011 as compared to \$199.7 million for the year ended December 31, 2010, an increase of \$77.1 million, or 38.6%.
+Selling and marketing expenses as a percentage of Net sales increased to 19.5% in 2011, compared to 18.1% for 2010.
+Our advertising expense for the year ended December 31, 2011 was \$148.8 million, or 10.5% of Net sales, compared to \$96.6 million, or 8.7%, for the same period in 2010, an increase of \$52.2 million, or 54.0%.
 Our objective is to align advertising expenses with our sales expectations.
-During 2010 we made investments in advertising to drive future growth.
-For example, our marketing and advertising campaign "Ask Me," which continued in 2010, focuses on increasing awareness of our products and the benefits they offer through word-of-mouth and social networking outlets.
-All other selling and marketing expenses increased \$19.0 million primarily as a result of increased salaries and associated expenses, a larger bonus pool in 2010 compared to 2009, stock compensation associated with our sales team and investments in our website infrastructure to enhance the customer experience.
+During 2011, consistent with our strategy, we made additional investments in advertising to increase brand awareness to drive future growth in certain key North American and International markets.
+All other selling and marketing expenses increased \$24.9 million, or 24.2%, which was driven by our increase in Net sales.
+All other selling and marketing expenses as a percentage of Net sales were approximately 9.0% and 9.3% for the years ended December 31, 2011 and 2010, respectively.